philipajohnston/rumor-tracker/USERSTORIES.md

 - Include story IDs in commits
 - Keep USERSTORIES.md updated

+#### US-5: Story Completion Tracking
+**As a** Project Lead
+**I want to** have user stories automatically marked as complete when all acceptance criteria are met
+**So that** I can easily track project progress

+**Acceptance Criteria:**
+- Stories are marked complete when all criteria are met
+- Completion status is reflected in USERSTORIES.md
+- Completion date is recorded
+- Related PRs are linked

+**Technical Notes:**
+- Update status in story tracking table
+- Link to completing PR
+- Record completion date

 ## Story Status Tracking

 | Story ID | Status | Last Updated | Related PRs |